pal03377/master-thesis/thesis.typ

 In @useCaseModelArtemis we show the use cases of a tutor, an administrator, and Athena in the Artemis system.

-The administrator can _select the assessment module_ that is best suited for giving feedback suggestions on the specific exercise to be assessed (#frlink(<frSelectAssessmentModule>)).
+The administrator can _select the assessment module_ that is best suited for giving feedback suggestions for each specific type of exercise (#frlink(<frSelectAssessmentModule>)).
 Examples of the assessment module include the CoFee module for text exercises, ThemisML for programming exercises or one of the two available modules using LLMs for feedback suggestions on both programming and text exercises.
 After the administrator has selected an assessment module and after the exercise due date is reached, the tutor can start assessing the submissions.
 They can _view a given submission_ that is chosen by the current assessment module in Athena.
 Then, they will directly receive feedback suggestions from Athena (#frlink(<frSuggestNextSubmission>)) and _review_ it in the user interface (#frlink(<frViewFeedbackSuggestionsUI>)).

 The tutor can either _accept the suggestions_ or _modify them_ to match their evaluation of the submission (#frlink(<frAcceptFeedbackSuggestions>)).
 Alternatively, they can also choose to _discard any suggestion_ and to only give manual feedback (#frlink(<frDiscardFeedbackSuggestions>)).
 Any combination of accepting, modifying and discarding suggestions is possible.
 If the tutor accidentally discards a suggestion, they can _restore it_ (#frlink(<frRestoreDiscardedFeedbackSuggestions>)).